‘Further confusing and frustrating’: Event planners forced to halt big-group business

-Sonoma County large-gathering ban delivers another gut punch to struggling events industry

-Just as the North Bay’s events industry was beginning to regain its footing, one county has again slammed the brakes.
+Just as the North Bay’s events industry was beginning to regain its footing, Sonoma County has again slammed the brakes.

 “It’s kind of frustrating seeing that come down and be the only county to do it thus far,” said Brian Ferrell, business manager at So Eventful, a Healdsburg-based events company in business since 2008 that puts on both social and corporate events.
 “Also, since we moved away from the tiers system, where at least there was some type of metric and goal, now it seems to be just on the discretion of the county health adviser.”